OlgaKuvs/PP1-spbreeder/README.md

     - The footer is visible on all pages so that social media links, copyright information and address are always available to the user.
     - The link from the envelope icon directed to the Contact us form.
     - The footer is responsive: the social media icons moves under the address block in the center of the footer as the screen size decreases.
+- The form was submitted successfully to Code Institute form dump.

 ### <div id="bugs">Known Bugs</div>